Third (Portishead album): Music

-Third contains elements of electronica, experimental rock, psychedelic rock and surf rock.
+Third contains elements of electronica, experimental rock, post-punk, psychedelic rock and surf rock.
 It departs from Portishead's trip hop sound, the genre they had popularised with their albums Dummy (1994) and Portishead (1997).
 It also contains no turntable scratching, a hallmark of their earlier albums.
 Gareth Grundy of Q wrote that the only connection to Portishead's prior records was Gibbons's voice.
+The AV Club wrote that Gibbons "sounds more hollowed-out and harrowed than ever, a human nervous twitch on too much coffee and too little sleep".
 Instead, Third contains "muscular" synthesisers, drum breaks and abrupt endings, with "propulsive" krautrock rhythms, break beats, cathedral organ and "Moroccan drones".
-The AV Club wrote that Gibbons "sounds more hollowed-out and harrowed than ever, a human nervous twitch on too much coffee and too little sleep".
+The Guardian described it as "rockier" and "haunted by the angry post-punk of Joy Division and Siouxsie and the Banshees".

 The opening track, "Silence", has a "propulsive" drum loop and "Morse code"-like guitar.
 "We Carry On" has a "claustrophobic" two-note electro riff; Rolling Stone likened it to the work of the American psychedelic band Silver Apples.
 "Deep Water" is a "ukulele doo-wop".
 "Machine Gun" is driven by a "mechanical" rhythm and synthesisers which Drowned in Sound likened to the soundtracks of the 1980s films The Terminator and Blade Runner.
 "Magic Doors" features "huge" piano chords, "tick-tocking" cowbell and "corrupted" brass.